 Speaking on behalf of Knowledge Bank, operations director Matthew Corker noted a major uptick in the number of ex-pats looking to purchase private rental properties in the UK.

-“Lenders are also reacting to this trend and there have been more and more adding products for expat borrowers.
+“Lenders are also reacting to this trend, and there have been more and more products added for expat borrowers.
 With house prices and rents looking set to keep increasing, we anticipate this growth to continue in 2022.”

 “Most of our enquiries have been expats returning to the UK looking to buy, or they’re refinancing their existing UK properties,” he said.

-“However, we have also noticed that the end of the stamp duty holiday and strong property market post-Covid has played a vital role in clients obtaining expat mortgages for BTL properties.”
+“However, we have also noticed that the end of the stamp duty holiday and strong property market post-Covid have played a vital role in clients obtaining expat mortgages for BTL properties.”

-“It’s a small, niche space which can involve placing square peg clients in round holes.
+“It’s a small, niche space that can involve placing square peg clients in round holes.
 Often, expats have bespoke circumstances that require providers to have a flexible approach to lending,” he said.

-“A classic example is intended date of return home; some lenders require a specific date whereas others need some ballpark timelines.
-Naturally these times can change so it’s difficult for clients to pinpoint precisely.
+“A classic example is the intended date of return home; some lenders require a specific date, whereas others need some ballpark timelines.
+Naturally, these times can change, so it’s difficult for clients to pinpoint them precisely.
 Lenders need to be mindful of this.”

-Chris Sykes, associate director and mortgage consultant at Private Finance, suggested that growing interest among overseas investors could breathe new life into London’s fairly lackluster property market.
+Chris Sykes, associate director and mortgage consultant at Private Finance, suggested that growing interest among overseas investors could breathe new life into London’s fairly lacklustre property market.

-He went on to say that it “remains to be seen” whether market activity will soon return to pre-COVID norms, but indicated that the release of a “great deal of pent-up demand” following two years of stagnation could be in the imminent horizon.
+He went on to say that it “remains to be seen” whether market activity will soon return to pre-COVID norms but indicated that the release of a “great deal of pent-up demand” following two years of stagnation could be on the horizon.